 Join ProPublica Illinois, WBEZ and UIC’s Institute for Research on Race and Public Policy to learn more about the reporting and research on this issue, and participate in a Q&A forum.
 Melissa and Elliott will be joined by experts on monetary punishment including Mary Pattillo (Northwestern), Stacey Sutton (UIC) and Kasey Hendricks (Tennessee) for this timely discussion.

 Doors open at 5:00pm and refreshments will be served.
+This event will be live streamed.
+Individuals in attendance and comments from the audience may be filmed and if you are uncomfortable with live streaming, you may not want to attend.
 The event space is also wheelchair accessible.
 Persons with disabilities who anticipate needing accommodations or have questions about access are asked to email email@example.com in advance of the event.

 Elliott Ramos is the Digital Editor at WBEZ.
 Elliott is the editor responsible for WBEZ’s data reporting, specializing in data visualizations, maps, and analysis, to supplement the station’s enterprise reporting.
 Elliott was a mobile editor for the Wall Street Journal’s app, and also a web editor on its News Hub.
 He was a senior Web editor for the New York Daily News, and interned at the New York Times, Chicago Tribune, Chicago RedEye and WBBM CBS2.